Greenwich High School: History

 The Field Point Road campus was large enough for 25 years before it again became overcrowded.
 In 1960, the Board of Education approved a plan for two comprehensive high schools in Greenwich.
 This was voted down by the Representative Town Meeting (RTM), so the Board of Education instead approved one high school at Put's Hill.
 This project was approved for an estimated $9.8m which, at that time, was the largest single appropriation in Greenwich (the cost grew to $14.5m).
 The old campus eventually became the current Town Hall.
 This new campus on Put's Hill (along Hillside Road) is the current campus today.
 It is fifty-four acres with a student capacity of 2,750 which is expandable to 3,300.
 The students moved into the Hillside campus in 1970.
 Twenty years later, in 1990, the town added a new science wing, the Black Box Theater and additional classrooms, extended and refurbished the locker rooms, and renovated the auditorium, the swimming pool and the courtyard.
 The renovation added 90,000 square feet at a cost of $43,000,000.
-Then, in 2016, the school replaced the auditorium with new music rehearsal rooms and built a state-of-the-art Performing Arts Center.
+Then, a state-of-the-art Performing Arts Center opened in October 2015, replacing part of the parking lot.
+In 2016, the school replaced the old auditorium with new music rehearsal rooms and built a new entrance façade.
+In 2024, renovations were done to alter the front entrance of the school, making it more secure.
+The renovations costed a total of $2.5 million.

 Curriculum structure

-Students are required to complete four credits or years of English/Language Arts courses, three credits each of Mathematics, Science, and Social Studies, two credits of Foreign Language, one-and-a-half credits of art or business, one credit of physical education, one-half credit of wellness, and six credits of electives (a total of 22 credits).
+Students are required to complete four credits or years of English/Language Arts and Mathematics courses, three credits each of Science, and Social Studies, two credits of Foreign Language, one credit of art or business, one credit of physical education and wellness, one credit of STEM elective, two credits of electives (a total of 22 credits).
 In the school course guide, additional requirements include the following: